Neural-Systems-at-UIO/nutil/docs/introduction.rst

 **Nutil** is a standalone desktop application that simplifies the pre-and-post processing of histological brain section images from mouse and rat.
 It can be used to pre-process images in preparation for analysis (TiffCreator, Transform, Resize), and is used as part of the `QUINT workflow <https://quint-workflow.readthedocs.io>`_ for analysis of brain section image series using a reference brain atlas (Quantifier).

-Nutil has four key operations:
+Nutil allows four key operations:

 Prepare histological images for analysis using: